How to Play Bingo

 Chat Room/Moderators - Chat gamesBingo is a social game, and as much as winning, part of the fun is chatting with other players.
 Many games have chat room features where players can swap strategies and just have a general chit chat.
 All chats are moderated to ensure that everything is above board.
 Inappropriate comments could lead to players been denied access, so it’s always kept friendly.
 Chat games allow players to earn extra bonus points by getting involved and being friendly.

-The Basic Bingo RulesThe basic rules of online bingo are fairly straightforward.
+How To Play - The Basic Bingo RulesThe basic rules of online bingo are fairly straightforward.

 Players choose the game they want to play and are given the corresponding virtual card.
 These take the form of grids, with a series of numbers already marked in rows and lines.